top of page

 Follow the RELEVANT research re 'blue light'.

 FYRLYT encourages people to follow the ever increasing independent research re 'blue light' in HIGH OUTPUT devices.
 Be aware the research re smart phones, tablets and domestic devices can potentially mislead you.
 Why?
 The LIGHT INTENSITY in these devices is typically quoted 0.6-2.1 lux and by many considered to be safe, not withstanding the effects re impacts on circadian rhythms and caveats Dr Temple states.
 LED driving lights at 50 metres, range between 254 and 888 times this level.
 This is not just about direct light of oncoming vehicles but your own forward projected light.
-With any 'expert' research always consider if there is any potential commercial bias re funding it or other profit driven agendas.
-We have seen one Australian local council report that avoids this evidence.
-The university report was 'funded' by the LED light contractor to the council for infrastructure projects.
-We find this very concerning.

 The AMA & ANSES 'blue light' reports.